-Retailers need to ensure that their ecommerce offerings are resilient enough to withstand peak demand.
+Retailers need to ensure that their ecommerce offerings are resilient enough to compete in todays cut-throat retail environment.

 With ecommerce continually experiencing rapid growth as connected customers shop over various channels and devices, at a time that suits them, retailers need to ensure that their online offerings are agile enough to deliver on promises made to a new age of ever-demanding customers.
 Never is this truer than during peak trading periods.

 The retail calendar is full of spikes, such as, Black Friday, Christmas, January sales, Valentine’s Day, Easter, Hallowe’en, Golden Week, Singles Day, just to name a few.
 Yet, too often, simply surviving the next peak trading day dominates ecommerce leader’s strategy plans.
 Focus is wrongly centred around survival, and avoiding headlines like those suffered by Dell and Macy’s in November 2016, when attention should be switched to how the retailer can adapt accordingly during these times of high demand.

 Indeed, survival is crucial; not least because website crashes during high demand periods result in lost sales, but also because any delays will frustrate customers and incite disloyalty.
 Disappointed customers are also a threat to brand advocacy as many consumers use social media to vent about negative experiences online.

 In order to provide customers with an optimum experience online during these busy peaks, retailers need to ensure they can be resilient at scale, are flexible for the future, and can provide a differentiation of customer experience compared to that of their competitors.

 These seasonal peaks in trading are not a surprise to retailers, so why can’t so many businesses cope with the demands and why do we still see retailers fail to deliver on promises year after year?